National Day of the Republic of China: National Day Military Parade

 The parade has been held intermittently during the period of the Republic of China on Taiwan.
 The military parade on 10 October 1949, was the first public military parade held in Taiwan with Chen Cheng serving as the Grand Review Officer.
 The 1964 National Day parade was struck by tragedy when a low flying air force F-104 Starfighter fighter aircraft struck a Broadcasting Corporation of China tower, causing the plane's fuel tank to fall and kill three people including a woman and her baby in front of the Central Weather Bureau building in downtown Taipei.
 The other two remaining F-104 aircraft were ordered to look for the crashed aircraft and accidentally collided and crashed in Tucheng City, Taipei County (now New Taipei City), killing both pilots.
 The parade was not held again until 1971 (the 60th anniversary), while the mobile column and flypast segments returned in 1975.
 When Chen Shui-bian became president, the parade was not held until 2007 and then it was entitled a "Celebration Drill" and not a traditional military parade.
 Since Ma Ying-jeou became president, one parade has been held on the centenary celebrations of the Double Tenth Day, and another on the 105th, the only one under Tsai Ing-wen's presidency.

 The tradition of shouting "Long live the Republic of China!" (中華民國萬歲 (Zhonghua Mingguo Wansui!)) at the end of the addresses by the president of the Republic of China was not held for the first time in 2016.
-It was also the very year that fire and police services joined the parade for the first time in history, breaking a tradition of a purely-military parade to include personnel from civil uniformed services.
+It was also the very year that fire and police services joined the parade for the first time in history, breaking the tradition of an exclusively-military parade to include personnel from civil uniformed services.

-List of Republic of China National Day Parades

 Full order of march past for National Day Parades until 1991

 Until 1991, following the opening report by the Parade commander, usually a lieutenant general or vice admiral of the ROCAF, the massed military bands of the ROC Armed Forces, led by the Senior Drum Major, would take their positions in the parade, playing the ROC Armed Forces March, a medley of the official songs of the service branches of the armed forces.
 Then the parade would march past, in the following sequence, with minor variations over the years: